ttddee/CascadeDocs/docs/source/writingshader.rst

 Connect the output from the **Read** node to the **RGB back** input of the **GLSL shader** node.
 Click the **GLSL shader** node and press **F4** to view it.

-The image should be the same, since the default shader does not do anything useful.
+The image should be the same as before, since the default shader does not do anything except for passing the image through.

-On the right side you will now see the code editor, containing a boilerplate shader.
+On the right side you will now see the code editor, containing the default shader.
 You can click and drag to expand the window, so you can see the code a little better.

 Your setup should look similar to this: